Lightning-AI/LitServe/README.md

-# litserve
+# LitServe

-Lightweight inference server for AI/ML models based on FastAPI.
+Inference server for AI/ML models that is minimal and highly scalable.

-litserve supports:
+LitServe can:

-- serving models across multiple GPUs
+- Serve models across multiple GPUs
+- Handles batching
-- full flexibility in the definition of request and response
+- Granular control for managing the request and response formats
-- automatic schema validation
+- Automatically validates schemas
-- handling of timeouts and disconnections
+- Handles timeouts and disconnects
-- API key authentication
+- Enables API key authentication

-While being fairly capable and fast, the server is extremely simple and hackable.

-For example, adding batching and streaming logic should be relatively straightforward and we'll probably add those directly as part of the library in the near future.
+LitServe aims to be minimal and fully hackable by design.
+Despite its focus on minimalism, it his highly performant.

+Coming soon:
+- streaming (or submit a PR).

 ## Install